Dec 13, 2022

 We can all remember that debilitating feeling of missing home and family.
 It’s a natural part of growing up and it’s through experience away from home and family that kids learn to overcome it.
 Newtonshow teachers are experienced at dealing with children who feel unsettled or lonely when they first start at camp.
 Kids are much less likely to feel homesick if they’re engaged and having fun with friends, so teachers will introduce them to kids of a similar age and ideally with similar interests.
 If kids have a ‘wobble’, teachers will get them doing something fun to take their minds off it.
 One key piece of advice for parents is to avoid prolonging the goodbye process when they drop off their child or to come back to check on them.
 This only increases a child’s anxiety or doubt.
 It’s far better to give your child a quick kiss goodbye and tell them how much fun they’re going to have.

 How do I choose a camp?

+When choosing a camp for your child, it's important to consider the types of camps for kids available.
 Camps shouldn’t just be about learning, as children need a break from school.
 Good camps offer a balance of enrichment, games, and recreational activities with regular breaks for snacks and meals.
 The duration of the camp can also be important for younger kids – are they ready for a full day or would a half day suit them better?
 Reputable camps employ experienced teachers who can help your children to get the most from their time at camp.
 Make sure that camps are nut-free and, if meals are provided, check if dietary requirements (eg vegetarian, halal) can be catered for.
 And to make things as smooth as possible for you as a parent, consider camps that offer transportation as an option – and, if they do, make sure it’s with a reputable bus company.